 The signs are in recognition, and support of, the high value of the Dunbar Spring Neighborhood Forest to the Tucson community, and how it functions as a satellite of the Campus Arboretum.
 The Dunbar Spring Neighborhood Forest extends throughout the public rights-of-ways of the Dunbar/Spring neighborhood, with the majority of the vegetation planted by neighborhood volunteers in annual plantings and stewarded by the adjoining property owners and Neighborhood Foresters volunteers.
 The bulk of this vegetation is freely irrigated with passively harvested rainwater and street runoff, which grows larger healthier plants to better shade/buffer us from our hot climate and the urban heat-island effect, while also reducing downstream flooding.
 Native plants are emphasized as they are the best adapted to our local climate, soils, and wildlife.
 Planting and stewarding species with high ethnobotanical value such as the production of food, medicinals, livestock fodder, and craft materials are prioritized.

-Our hope is that we will continue to add more plant signs throughout the neighborhood over the years, as funding and resources become available.
+Our hope is that we will continue to add more plant signs throughout the neighborhood over the years (we are currently working on an additional ten signs), as funding and resources become available.
 It is also our hope that this will lead to more neighborhood forests acting as satellites of the Campus Arboretum.
 This phase of the program has funded the creation of ten signs in total.

 See if you can find all ten signs (can be a fun scavenger hunt with kids)—they’ve been installed within a two-block radius of University Blvd and 9th Avenue.
 To help in your search, the ten signs identify the following plants:

 Blue palo verde